dw251414/Pewlett-Hackard-Analysis/README.md

 ---

 ## Project Summary
-Pewlett Hackard is preparing for sa wave of retirements, a quick query provided insight on current employees who are eligible for retirement.
+Pewlett Hackard is preparing for a wave of retirements, let's begin our review with some particular query results which provided insight on current employees who are eligible for retirement:

+## Results

-All of these current retire-eligible employees have held different positions at Pewlett Hackard.
+Current retirement-eligible employees have held various positions thoughout their time at Pewlett Hackard.
 Please see the below spread, respectively.
 Seeing the scarcity of manager positions.
 This could be a good opportunity for stakeholders to look further into.

 ![No. of Titles Retiring](resources/Titles_Retiring.png)

-## Results

 - With the retirment titles table we are able to see eligible employees, along with the duration per position throughout their respective careers